Anthropology - Bachelor of Arts

 Preparing for Professional Studies

 Students intending to enter professional programs at other universities, such as law and education, can take their pre-professional studies in the Faculty of Arts and Science at MacEwan University.
-For example, there is a selection of courses that may be taken to facilitate the transition to an after-degree education program or, if the student prefers, transfer to a Bachelor of Education program after completion of as many as 60 credits of coursework.
-Students are advised to consult the admissions requirements for the universities and programs of their choice, and to select their MacEwan University courses accordingly.
-Completion of pre-professional courses at MacEwan University does not guarantee admission to the subsequent professional program.
-Each professional program requires a separate application and entry is competitive, not automatic.
+For example, a selection of courses facilitates the transition to an after-degree education program or, if the student prefers, transfer to a Bachelor of Education program after completing as many as 60 credits of coursework.
+Students are advised to consult the admissions requirements for the universities and programs of their choice and to select their MacEwan University courses accordingly.
+Completing pre-professional courses at MacEwan University does not guarantee admission to the subsequent professional program.
+Each professional program requires a separate application, and entry is competitive, not automatic.

 Degree Requirements